drginm/aem-snippets-vscode/README.md

 # aem-snippets-vscode README

-This is a VSCode extension with AEM application snippets for HTML (for now)
+This is a VSCode extension with AEM application snippets for HTML and Touch UI dialogs (for now)

 ## Features

-For now simple htl snippets
+For now simple htl snippets and some snippets for touch ui dialogs

+* Type 'htl.' to see available snippets inside a .html file
+* Type 'aem.' to see available snippets inside a .xml file

 ## Requirements